poetic/short-stack/README.md

 Automate and maintain your Mac development environment in an easily maintainable and highly modular fashion.

-## .d Structure

-By tweaking the config files for tmux, vim (spf13) and zsh (oh-my-zsh) we were able to add a .d structure that allows any files dropped inside to be picked up.
-Each role can add configuration to tmux, vim or zsh.
-This allows complete integration with the shell environment without polluting the base configuration files.
-The base configuration files over time tend to get bloated and hard to manage.

 ## Installation

 `bash <(curl -s curl -L https://raw.githubusercontent.com/poetic/short-stack/master/install.sh)`